Racism. It Stops With Me is a campaign which invites all Australians to reflect on what they do to counter racism, wherever it happens.

 - Ensure more Australians recognise that racism is unacceptable in our community.

-- Give more Australians the tools & resources to take practical action against racism
+- Give more Australians the tools and resources to take practical action against racism.

-- Empower individuals & organisations to prevent & respond effectively to racism
+- Empower individuals and organisations to prevent & respond effectively to racism.

 In signing up, the campaign: